TruSat/trusat-learn/docs/updating.md

 If you want to edit any of the content please use the `EDIT` button to the top-right of any page you are viewing.
 This will bring you directly to where that specific page is hosted on [Github](https://github.com).
 If you don't already have a Github account you will need to create one.

+If you don't want to edit docs directly, please add your suggestions for edits in the [TruSat Forum](http://discuss.trusat.org/), where community members can help publish your changes.

 ### Markdown

 All of the pages of the TruSat documentation are written with Markdown - a lightweight `markup` language that you can use to add formatting elements to "plaintext" text documents.
 If you having never written anything using Markdown before then this [Basic Syntax Guide](https://www.markdownguide.org/basic-syntax/) will very quickly help you get up to speed.